RahulSChand/rahulschand.github.io-old/pages/blogs/posts/llama2_dummies.md

 ---
-title: 'llama2.c for dummies - Introduction to llama2 in C (Taken directly form my github)'
+title: 'llama2.c for dummies - Introduction to llama2 in C (Taken directly from my github)'
 date: '2023-08'
 name: Rahul Chand
 ---